bannus/async-ricochet-robots/doc/user-flows.md

 ---

-## 4. Extending Round Deadline
+## 4. Changing Round Deadline

 ### Objective
-Host extends round deadline to give players more time.
+Host changes round deadline to give players more or less time.

 ### Prerequisites
 - Round is currently active